Home Security Tips and Advice

 - Check all of your locks including garages, gates or sheds.

 Upgrade or replace any faulty locks.
 Make sure that any objects that can be used by an intruder to gain entry to your home are safely locked away in a garage or shed.
+Look out for these signs to see if you need to replace your locks.

 - When leaving the property always remember to lock any doors and windows.